Monisha2107-wq/Plum-Assignment4-AI-Powered-Benefits-Discovery-Flow/README.md

 The prompts were carefully engineered with detailed context and instructions to ensure highly accurate, consistent, and structured output from the AI.

 ### Category Classification Prompt
 To achieve high accuracy, the prompt provides the AI with clear definitions for each category and explicit instructions on how to handle ambiguity.
+It also instructs the AI to return "NILL" for irrelevant queries.

 ```javascript
 const prompt = `Analyze the following health-related query and classify it into exactly ONE of these four categories: "Dental", "OPD", "Vision", or "Mental Health".